karahmogaka/KCM-Doc/source/usermanagement.rst

 Add user group
 ~~~~~~~~~~~~~~

 Users are grouped into a user group for ease of sharing items such as the dashboard in 3PM.
-The pictorial below will quickly guide you through creating a user group and adding users into it.
+The pictorial below will quickly guide you through creating a user group and adding users to it.

 .. figure:: /_static/img/usergroup.jpg